DohanKim/HCI_TeamOldBoy/Report 2.md

 #### Second, Offer various personal information about candidates such as interests, values, travel style.
 ![storyboard2](./images/storyboard2.jpg)
+In this storyboard, one guy want to get travel mate for his Barcelona trip at April 18th.
+After he found some candidates that met his condition, Barcelona, 4/18, he tried to know more about each candidate checking their answered questions.
+In the questions, there are candidates’  interests, value, and travel style, so he can judge whether the candidate is fit with him or not.
+After the checking stage, he is satisfied with his travel mate.

 #### Third, Make photo timeline from which users can check out travelers’ activities in close distance.
 ![storyboard3](./images/storyboard3.jpg)